wcfung14/thesis/README.md

-# thesis - DEG analysis
+# Thesis - DEG analysis
 Code for DEG analysis in transcriptome for my thesis submitted in 2022

 ## script